 Allergies and Medications

 We are aware that many players have food allergies and we will work with the universities to give the players choices.
-Your State Association will provide a list of players, what their allergy is and their birth year to Katia 10 days prior to camp so we are aware of who has an allergy, and what it is.
+Parents should provide what the allergy is when they register their player.

 If a player carries an Epi pen, they must carry it with them at all times in their bag.
 If they need assistance administering the shot, the athletic trainers can do so.
 We will have athletic trainers available and will provide the chaperones with their contact information for each camp and gender.

 Players and chaperones will be housed 2 or 3 per room.
-Each person will receive a key or combination from the chaperone.
-There is a “lost key fine” for both campuses.
-The state will be billed for any lost keys or damage done to any university property.
+Each person will receive a key or combination.
+There is a “lost key fine” for Kutztown.
+The player will be billed for any lost keys or damage done to any university property.

 The dormitory curfew is 10:00 pm and lights out is 11:00 PM.
 Doors to the dorms will be automatically locked at 11 pm.

-Players should bring Nike or no name brand short, socks and t-shirt (no tank tops) without club/State or College logos.
+Players should bring Nike or no name brand short and socks without any club/State or College logos.
 Any brand cleats or goalkeeper gloves are acceptable.
 Any color is acceptable.
 Players must wear shin guards during all trainings and games.